flipflopsen/BashHelperAndManagementScripts/README.md

 ### GPG related
 1. **encrypt**: Script to encrypt a file using a given public key
 2. **decrypt**: Script to decrypt a file using a given private key
+### Mounting
+1. **mount_drives**: Script mount drives and change ownership to a user, all defined in the  drive_configuration.json file.
+And it creates a symlink at a configurable location for easier access via terminal (especially on arch, better than navigating to /run/media/$USER/... all the time).
+2. **unmount_drives**: Script to unmount drives defined in the drive_configuration.json file.

 ## Prerequisites
 The following tools and libraries are required to run these scripts: